 I love this recipe because I'm impatient.
 Yep, because I'm impatient and because it's delicious and it's a great one to make for guests.
 While I love yeasted doughs, and I've learned shortcuts in the kitchen are a no-go.
 Sometimes, finding a more accessible way to cook or bake something, is okay.
 Typically, buns like these require time, because they require yeast.
 But in this case, these buns don't need yeast, therefore they don't need the time to rise, and they're just as satisfying, bready, subtly sweet, and crave-worthy.
+Consider them healthy cinnamon rolls because of the wholesome ingredients called to make them.
 Not so sweet you feel guilty about eating them, but sweet enough to perk up your taste buds.
 They come together quickly and you can have it at the table within the hour.
 The perks of being impatient, amiright?

 whole-wheat cardamom & walnut buns

 5 Tbsp. unsalted butter, melted, plus more for greasing pan